Australian Institute of Health and Welfare (2022) Alcohol, tobacco & other drugs in Australia, AIHW, Australian Government, accessed 07 July 2022.

 The Ecstasy and Related Drugs Reporting System (EDRS) is a national monitoring system for ecstasy and related drugs that is intended to identify emerging trends of local and national interest in the markets for these drugs.
 The EDRS is based on the IDRS methodology and consists of 3 components: interviews with regular ecstasy and psychostimulant users; interviews with key experts, professionals who have regular contact with regular recreational users through their work; and analysis and examination of indicator data sources related to ecstasy and other related drugs.
 The EDRS monitors the price, purity, availability and patterns of use of ecstasy, methamphetamine, cocaine, new psychoactive substances, ketamine, and LSD.

-In 2020, interviews were completed from April to July via phone or videoconference (instead of face-to-face) to manage risks associated with COVID-19.
-The interviews were held after the introduction of restrictions in Australia.
-This should be taken into account when comparing data between 2020 and previous years.
+In 2021, interviews were completed from April to August, either face-to-face or via phone, to manage risks associated with COVID-19.
+This change in methodology should be considered when comparing data from the 2020 and 2021 samples relative to previous years.

 Further information on the EDRS >